RUCooked/RUSocial/README.md

   logging in:
     - create all required SQL tables as you move through what you need
       - or adjust already created tables for new info you should add
+    - fetch user preferences based on

   creating accounts:
     - create all required SQL tables as you move through what you need
       - or adjust already created tables for new info you should add
+    - add new user to user table
+      - add date-created, username,

   user permissions (no account or account):
     - no databases needed for this one